davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 22, 2025 (Latest)**
+- Completed the Calculus module (100% complete)
+- Created detailed lesson content for Section 10: Summary and Connections
+  - Comprehensive review of all calculus concepts covered in the module
+  - Exploration of connections between different calculus topics
+  - Discussion of applications across astronomy and connections to other mathematical disciplines
+  - Concept check questions, math helper section, and summary
+- Implemented the Vector Field Visualizer interactive element with features for:
+  - Interactive 3D visualization of vector fields using Three.js
+  - Support for both vector fields and scalar fields
+  - Multiple coordinate systems (Cartesian, Cylindrical, Spherical)
+  - Visualization of gradient, curl, and divergence
+  - Field line tracing
+  - Preset examples of astronomical vector fields
+- Implemented the Series Approximation Tool interactive element with features for:
+  - Support for Taylor series, Fourier series, and Asymptotic series
+  - Interactive visualization of the original function and its series approximation
+  - Ability to adjust the number of terms and view individual terms
+  - Error visualization and convergence analysis
+  - Preset examples relevant to astronomy
+- All components have been committed to the repository with detailed commit messages

+**March 22, 2025 (Earlier)**
 - Continued development of the Calculus module
 - Completed content for Sections 6-7:
   - Section 6: Applications of Integration - Covering area between curves, volume calculation, arc length, surface area, center of mass, moment of inertia, work and energy, and probability and statistics with astronomical applications